Pages Vs Posts

 The admin system provides two ways of creating content for your website:

-· page, or
+· A page, or

-· post.
+· A post.

 To determine which is the best option for your content, you need first to understand the difference between the two.